-It is likely that IGP resulted in the evolution in ladybirds of the very effective chemical and other defences against predators.
+It is likely that IGP prompted the evolution of the very effective chemical and other defences against predators seen in ladybirds.
 Those species that attack aphid colonies early in their development would appear to be at an advantage.
-Therefore, it is not clear how IGP could account for the size differences and consequent temporal structuring of ladybird guilds.
-Accepting that the differences in size result in the temporal structuring one is left wondering whether there are any advantages in being small or large.
-Being small not only enables a ladybird to attack aphid colonies early in their development but may also enable them to exploit aphids even when they are generally relatively uncommon.
-Large species on the other hand could be at a disadvantage when aphids are generally uncommon but when abundant they can more effectively exploit the then more numerous very large aphid colonies because they can lay many more eggs per unit time than a small species of ladybird.
-If this is the case then small species should vary less in abundance and size from year to year than large species of ladybird.
-There is some empirical support for the first prediction as C. septempunctata is more frequently recorded in plague numbers than the smaller A. bipunctata (Majerus & Majerus, 1996).
-However, it needs to be shown that this is not just a consequence of the size and behaviour of C. septempunctata making it more conspicuous.
+Therefore it is not clear how IGP could account for the size differences and consequent temporal structuring of ladybird guilds.
+Accepting that the differences in size result in the temporal structuring, one is left wondering whether there are any advantages in being small or large.
+Being small not only enables a ladybird to attack aphid colonies early in their development, but may also enable them to exploit aphids even when they are generally relatively uncommon.
+Large species on the other hand could be at a disadvantage when aphids are generally uncommon, but when abundant they can more effectively exploit the more numerous very large aphid colonies because they can lay more eggs per unit time than can a small species of ladybird.
+If this is the case, then small species should vary less in abundance and size from year to year than large species of ladybird.
+There is some empirical support for the first prediction, as C. septempunctata is more frequently recorded in plague numbers than the smaller A. bipunctata (Majerus and Majerus 1996).
+However it needs to be shown that this is not just due to the fact that the size and behaviour of C. septempunctata makes it more conspicuous.

-The larvae of hoverflies (Syrphidae) generally occur in aphid colonies before ladybird larvae (e.g., Miñarro et al., 2005).
-In this case the temporal pattern in the attack sequence is associated with a difference in the lower developmental threshold (LDT) of these two groups of predators.
-The lower LDT of hoverflies (4° C) enables them to be active at lower temperatures and to develop faster between 10° and 27°C than ladybirds, whose LDT is 10°C. As a consequence, early in a year, when temperatures are low but increasing, hoverflies appear before and complete their development more quickly than ladybirds, and in autumn, when temperatures are generally low and decreasing, only hoverfly larvae are likely to complete their development before the aphids disappear.
-Thus, the temporal patterning in this case is more a consequence of a phylogenetic constraint than a response to competition and /or IGP (Dixon et al., 2005).
-Why the members of these two groups of predators should all have similar LDTs, although interesting, will not be discussed further here.
+The larvae of hoverflies (Syrphidae) generally occur in aphid colonies before ladybird larvae (e.g. Miñarro et al. 2005).
+In this case, the temporal pattern in the attack sequence is associated with a difference in the lower developmental threshold (LDT) of these two groups of predators.
+The lower LDT of hoverflies (4 °C) enables them to be active at lower temperatures and to develop faster between 10 and 27 °C than ladybirds do, whose LDT is 10 °C. As a consequence, early in the year, when temperatures are low but increasing, hoverflies appear before and complete their development more quickly than ladybirds, and in autumn, when temperatures are generally low and decreasing, only hoverfly larvae are likely to complete their development before the aphids disappear.
+Thus, the temporal patterning in this case is more a consequence of a phylogenetic constraint than a response to competition and/or IGP (Dixon et al. 2005).
+The question of why the members of these two groups of predators should all have similar LDTs, although interesting, will not be discussed further here.

-Both the temporal patterns in the attack sequences shown by ladybirds and of hoverflies relative to ladybirds, and the marked incidence of cannibalism in these two groups of predators tend to question the supposed role of competition and/or IGP in the structuring of aphidophagous guilds.
+Both the temporal patterns in the attack sequences shown by ladybirds, and of hoverflies relative to ladybirds, and the marked incidence of cannibalism in these two groups of predators, throws doubt on the supposed role of competition and/or IGP in the structuring of aphidophagous guilds.
 There is now a need to develop a more critical approach when studying the factors structuring aphidophagous guilds, especially the supposed role of IGP.
-This is most likely to come from a closer attention to the patterns and processes determining or associated with predatory guilds and the experimental testing of the assumptions of IGP theory.
-In addition, the tendency, for good pragmatic reasons, to view the evolution of ladybird life history strategies mainly in terms of the interactions occurring at the level of aphid colonies should be reviewed.
-The factors that determined the structuring of aphidophagous guilds might be more attributable to selection operating at greater spatial scales and/or a consequence of events that occurred in the evolutionary past of the natural enemies of aphids.
+This is most likely to come from paying closer attention to the patterns and processes determining or associated with predatory guilds and experimentally testing the assumptions of IGP theory.
+In addition, the tendency, for good pragmatic reasons, to view the evolution of ladybird life history strategies mainly in terms of interactions occurring at the level of aphid colonies should be reviewed.
+The factors that determine the structuring of aphidophagous guilds might be more attributable to selection operating at greater spatial scales and, or, may be due to events that occurred in the evolutionary past of the natural enemies of aphids.